retroryan/agriculture-agent/04-mcp-architecture/README.md

 - Error handling
 - Ready for independent deployment

-This architecture demonstrates the right balance between demo simplicity and production patterns, showing how MCP servers should be built as truly independent services.
+This architecture demonstrates the right balance between tutorial simplicity and solid architectural patterns, showing how MCP servers should be built as truly independent services.

 ## LangGraph Integration